shadeops/pbrt_v3-to-v4_migration/README.md

 ## Material Changes
 #### General Changes
 * `float texture bumpmap` has been renamed to `float texture displacement`
+* `string normalmap` has been added, defaults to ""
 #### Following Materials Have Been Removed
 * Uber
 * Translucent